 Leverage employee focus groups

-Looking for new ideas to improve employee engagement?
-Ask your employees.
+The quickest way to see improved employee engagement is by asking your employees.
+Yes, it's that simple sometimes.
 Generate ideas and strategies by conducting an employee focus group.
-Focus groups can help you compile diverse thoughts and perspectives at once and boost action plans in an authentic way.
+Focus groups can help you compile diverse thoughts and perspectives at once and authentically boost action plans.

 Focus your efforts on neutral and favorable employees